2020 ASEAN Para Games: Delays and cancellation

 Due to financial and logistical constraints the games were rescheduled for March 20 to 28, 2020.
 Malaysia formally protested the move, saying that postponing the games, affected their preparations for the competition including concerns over bookings for members of their delegation.

 The Philippine Sports Commission (PSC) expressed that an undisclosed amount of television broadcast revenue from the 2019 Southeast Asian Games should be used to fund the hosting of the ASEAN Para Games.

 In February, the 2020 ASEAN Para Games was postponed for the second time, due to concerns over the COVID-19 pandemic.
-It was initially planned that the games be held sometime between March to June before it was tentatively scheduled for October 3 to 9, 2020.
+It was initially planned that the games be held sometime between March and June before it was tentatively scheduled for October 3 to 9, 2020.

 However the PSC on April 29 withdrew funding for the Games following a directive from the Inter-Agency Task Force for the Management of Emerging Infectious Diseases to defer sporting events in the Philippines until December 2020 and the government's call to redirect resources to deal with the pandemic.
 The ASEAN Para Sports Federation announced on May 8, the formal cancellation of the 2020 ASEAN Para Games.